Ryll-Wojtaszczyk Formulas for bihomogeneous polynomials on the sphere: Introduction

 \section{Introduction}

-This work focuses on investigating the projection constants of spaces of bihomogeneous harmonic polynomials and bihomogeneous polynomials in the context of Euclidean spheres within finite-dimensional complex Hilbert spaces.
-We employ an abstract framework to systematically compute the projection constants of finite-dimensional subspaces of $C(K) $, which has previously been applied to seemingly disparate settings, such as functions on Boolean cubes \cite{defant2023asymptotic}, Dirichlet series \cite{defant2024projection}, trace class operators \cite{defant2023integral}, and spaces of homogeneous polynomials on real Hilbert spheres \cite{defant2024minimal}.
+This work is devoted to the study of projection constants for spaces of bihomogeneous harmonic polynomials and bihomogeneous polynomials on Euclidean spheres in finite-dimensional complex Hilbert spaces.
+To this end, we employ an abstract framework that allows us to systematically compute projection constants of finite-dimensional subspaces of $C(K)$.
+This framework has previously been applied to a variety of seemingly unrelated settings, including functions on Boolean cubes \cite{defant2023asymptotic}, Dirichlet series \cite{defant2024projection}, trace class operators \cite{defant2023integral}, spaces of homogeneous polynomials on real or complex Hilbert spheres \cite{defant2024minimal, ryll1983homogeneous}.
+Related questions on projection constants and Bohr-type phenomena for Banach spaces of analytic polynomials are addressed from a different but close perspective in \cite{zdefant2025local}.